mcds-cmu/11632/f23/syllabus/index.md

 Student teams will work on their assigned Capstone projects under the supervision of the project advisor and, where applicable, in collaboration with other students/faculty.

 Class sessions are noted on the scheduled dates below.
-Fall plan feedback sessions, weekly standups, and midterm check-ins are to be held in-person during class meeting times.
+Fall plan feedback sessions, bi-weekly standups and midterm check-ins are to be held in-person during class meeting times.

-All deliverables are **bolded**.
 There are three evaluation milestones, a draft, and final report, and a final presentation.

-All _italicized_ text is for your notice.
+There are multiple review assignments: bi-weekly standup reviews, midterm inner-team peer review, final inner-team peer review, and final team peer review.

 <table class="tg">
 <thead>